-- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Reception staff knew when patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs.
+- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Reception staff knew when patients wanted to discuss sensitive issues or appeared distressed they could offer them a private area to discuss their needs.

-The majority of the patient Care Quality Commission comment cards we received were positive about the service experienced.
-Patients said they felt the practice offered a good service and staff were helpful, caring and treated them with dignity and respect.
+All of the 38 patient Care Quality Commission comment cards we received were positive about the service experienced.
+Patients said they felt the practice offered an excellent service and staff were helpful, caring, compassionate and treated them with dignity and respect.
+The practice shared with us thank you cards and letters from patients regarding the care and treatment they had received.